Skip to content

 Historical Walk

 In 100 meters, Patwadi Gate is on your left side.
 Walk around Harmirsar Lake, but the lake water is dried in wintertime.
 Locals like to sit on the lake bank and hang out here.
 Many fast-food vendors line up here.
-In big garden, there stands SharadBaug Palace.
+In a big garden, there stands SharadBaug Palace.
 A small part converts to a museum.

 Continue the walk to Mahadev Gate .
 I had enough for today.

 Find a teashop for rest and enjoy a cup of chai!
-Tomorrow will take you to the markets of old city.
+Tomorrow will take you to the markets of the old city.

 Where to eat?